RozbehSharahi/doka/README.md

 Checkout `doka/.doka.env` to see what options you can override.

+Note: You can also create a `.doka.local.env` which you add to gitignore in order to have local settings.
+This is useful to configure your XDEBUG client host for instance.

 ## Now you can

 Run any `docker-compose` commands like this: `doka/compose up -d` or run `doka/enter-app` to enter the cli as `www-data` user.